Force of Nature: The David Suzuki Movie

-Force of Nature: The David Suzuki Movie is a Canadian documentary film, directed by Sturla Gunnarsson and released in 2010.
+Force of Nature: The David Suzuki Movie is a 2010 Canadian documentary film, directed by Sturla Gunnarsson.
 The film profiles Canadian science broadcaster and environmental activist David Suzuki.

 The film premiered at the 2010 Toronto International Film Festival, where it won the People's Choice Award for Documentaries.
 At the Cinéfest Sudbury International Film Festival, it won the award for Best Documentary.